UBS' CEO says sees French tax probe lasting for years

-ZURICH (Reuters) - UBS UBSN.VX expects a French investigation into whether it helped wealthy customers there avoid tax will not be resolved for the foreseeable future, the Swiss bank’s chief executive said on Tuesday.
+ZURICH, Oct 28 (Reuters) - UBS expects a French investigation into whether it helped wealthy customers there avoid tax will not be resolved for the foreseeable future, the Swiss bank’s chief executive said on Tuesday.

 “The matter will now be a matter of years and not months,” UBS Chief Executive Sergio Ermotti said in an earnings call with analysts when asked about the French investigation.